Lars Nootbaar

-Lars Taylor-Tatsuji Nootbaar (榎田 達治, Enokida Tatsuji) is an American professional baseball outfielder for the St. Louis Cardinals of Major League Baseball (MLB).
+Lars Taylor-Tatsuji Nootbaar (榎田 達治, Enokida Tatsuji) is an American professional baseball outfielder for the Arizona Diamondbacks of Major League Baseball (MLB).
+He has previously played in MLB for the St. Louis Cardinals.
 On the international level, he represents the Japan national baseball team.

 Born and raised in El Segundo, California, Nootbaar played three seasons of college baseball at the University of Southern California.
 The Cardinals selected him in the eighth round of the 2018 MLB draft, and he made his MLB debut in 2021.